DioxusLabs/dioxus/README.md

 - **Reactivity model**: Leptos uses signals to drive both reactivity and rendering, while Dioxus uses signals just for reactivity.
 For managing re-renders, Dioxus uses a highly optimized VirtualDOM to support desktop and mobile architectures.
 Both Dioxus and Leptos are extremely fast.

 - **Different scopes**: Dioxus provides renderers for web, desktop, mobile, LiveView, and more.
 We also maintain community libraries and a cross-platform SDK.
-The scope of this work is huge.
 Leptos has a tighter focus on the fullstack web with features that Dioxus doesn't have like islands, `<Form />` components, and other web-specific utilities.

 - **Different DSLs**: Dioxus uses its own custom Rust-like DSL for building UIs while Leptos uses an HTML-like syntax.
 We chose this to retain compatibility with IDE features like codefolding and syntax highlighting.
 Generally, Dioxus leans into more "magic" with its DSL including automatic formatting of strings and hot-reloading of simple Rust expressions.